Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 of CSM require NCN personalization to function.
-Consult the manual for each product to configure them on NCNs by referring to the [`HPE Cray EX System Software Getting Started Guide (S-8000) 22.06`](http://www.hpe.com/support/ex-gsg-042120221040) on the `HPE Customer Support Center`.
+Consult the manual for each product to configure them on NCNs by referring to the [`HPE Cray EX System Software Getting Started Guide (S-8000) 22.06`](http://www.hpe.com/support/ex-gsg-042120221040) on the HPE Customer Support Center.

 This procedure defines the NCN personalization process for the CSM product using the [Configuration Framework Service (CFS)](../configuration_management/Configuration_Management.md).